 - Author peer-reviewed journal articles and technical reports.

 What is Required:

-- This is a full time, 3-year career-track term appointment that may be renewed to a maximum of five years and that may be converted to career based upon satisfactory job performance, continuing availability of funds, and ongoing operational needs.
+- This is a full-time, three year, career-track term appointment that may be renewed to a maximum of five years and that may be converted to career based upon satisfactory job performance, continuing availability of funds, and ongoing operational needs.

 - Full-time, M-F, exempt (monthly paid) from overtime pay.

 - Salary is commensurate with experience.

 - This position may be subject to a background check.
 Any convictions will be evaluated to determine if they directly relate to the responsibilities and requirements of the position.
 Having a conviction history will not automatically disqualify an applicant from being considered for employment.

 - Diversity, equity, and inclusion are core values at Berkeley Lab.
 Our excellence can only be fully realized by faculty, students, and staff who share our commitment to these values.
 Successful candidates for our faculty positions will demonstrate evidence of a commitment to advancing equity and inclusion.